-What types of life insurance coverage does AXA offer?
+What types of life insurance coverage does Equitable offer?

 - Indexed universal life insurance.
 The insurer has two universal life policies that allow you to adjust the premiums and death benefits as you see fit.
 The cash value is tied to the performance of an index, which offers a greater potential for growth.

 - Variable life insurance.
 With this permanent policy, your cash value is professionally invested in a portfolio of stocks, bonds and mutual funds of your choice.

 What riders can I add to my policy?

 You may be able to add these types of riders to your policy for a fee.